 Ecthelion II was tough, compassionate, and brave.
 Although he was not particularly wise or brilliant, he was a good judge of character and an able and honest administrator.
 His reign, while marred by sporadic fighting and the spectre of the growing shadow in the East, turned out to be relatively stable, enabling Gondor to prepare for the coming war.
-People of Note/Denethor's Family

-DENETHOR'S FAMILY
+12.1.2 DENETHOR'S FAMILY

-NOTE: For a more complete listing of royal figures drawn from the history of Minas Tirith, see ICE's Lords of Middleearth, Vol. II.
+Note: For a complete listing of royal figures from the history of Minas Tirith, see ICE's Peoples of Middle-earth series.